zappascout/devil_notes-sources/docs/notes_13_devil.md

 [drones]: <https://www.newscientist.com/article/2278852-drones-may-have-attacked-humans-fully-autonomously-for-the-first-time/>

 ==where the military goes, domestic law enforcement tends to follow==:
-To no one's surprise, the Trump administration has embraced this opportunity. "[Is the Pentagon allowed to surveil Americans with AI?: Artificial intelligence is supercharging surveillance, and the law has not caught up with it.][pent]," *MIT Technology Review, 26 March 2026
+To no one's surprise, the Trump administration has embraced this opportunity. "[Is the Pentagon allowed to surveil Americans with AI?: Artificial intelligence is supercharging surveillance, and the law has not caught up with it][pent]," *MIT Technology Review*, 26 March 2026
 [pent]: <https://www.technologyreview.com/2026/03/06/1134012/is-the-pentagon-allowed-to-surveil-americans-with-ai/?utm_source=the_download&utm_medium=email&utm_campaign=the_download.unpaid.engagement&utm_term=Active%20Qualified&utm_content=06-30-2026&mc_cid=35c0df8ab7&mc_eid=42e32a91e2>

 ### 282